-A basic branding term is “brand position,” which most believe is the identity or description of who you are and what you do.
+A basic branding term is “brand positioning,” which most believe is the identity or description of who you are and what you do.

-If you’ve read this blog and other pages on our site, you know that defintion is not brand positioning if you are to create preference.
-In order to do that, your brand position has to be a direct reflection of the target audience so that audience covets being a part of your brand.
-(Nike’s “Just Do It” is a reflection of us who want to be winners, Apple’s “Think Different” is a reflection of us who want to look upon as smarter than the rest, etc.) A brand position is about them, not you.
+If you’ve read this blog and other pages on our site, you know that definition is not brand positioning if you are to create preference.
+In order to do that, your brand position has to be a direct reflection of the target audience.
+So, that audience covets being a part of your brand.
+(Nike’s “Just Do It” is a reflection of us who want to be winners, Apple’s “Think Different” is a reflection of us who want to look upon as smarter than the rest, etc.).
+A brand position is about them, not you.

 Think of this: Positioning, for it to represent a true choice, has to be positioned against your competition.
 If we’re all in agreement with that, then why do so many players within a particular category all claim the same thing?